 The Evolution of the Buy Nothing Project

 The Buy Nothing Project is a network of hyper-local gift economies with the founding principle of “Give Where You Live.”
-Buy Nothing Bainbridge was co-founded by Liesl Clark and Rebecca Rockefeller in July 2013 as the inaugural Buy Nothing Project group.
+Buy Nothing Bainbridge was co-founded by us, Liesl Clark and Rebecca Rockefeller, in July 2013 as the inaugural Buy Nothing Project group.
 By the end of 2013, there were 80 Buy Nothing groups in the United States and Canada.
 Throughout 2014, over 350 more groups had been added to the project.
 By the end of 2015, that number had nearly doubled, with groups in 18 countries worldwide.
-The project continues to grow by leaps and bounds.
+There are now over 4,000 groups in 30 nations and the project continues to grow by leaps and bounds.

-From the outset, the plan has always been to have local, neighborhood groups.
-And so when each group reaches these milestone membership numbers, we recommend a large group is replaced by several smaller groups.
-During this process we call sprouting, each group has new boundaries and all of the members of the original group are asked to join only one new group.
+If a group sprouts, each group has new boundaries, that are hopefully set up to be as inclusive as possible of diverse groups of people, and all of the members of the original group are asked to join only one new group.
 The larger group is then archived so that the giving can continue, once again on a hyper-local scale.

-If you have any questions about the Mission and Principles of the Buy Nothing Project, or about the sprouting process, please feel free to contact a member of your local admins or Regional Team for your group.
+If you have any questions about the Mission and Principles of the Buy Nothing Project, or about the sprouting or capping process, please feel free to contact a member of your local group leader team.
 We also have FAQs that may help answer your questions.
-Thank you so much for joining us in this amazing experiment, and for making this community, and this Project the amazing place that it is!
+Thank you so much for joining us in this experiment, and for making this community, and this Project the amazing place that it is!